 Even ignoring the likely difference in marginal tax rates between contribution and withdrawal, the tax-protected growth available in retirement accounts may add as much as 0.5% to your annual returns when compared to investing in a taxable account.
 Over the course of 50 years (including both earning years and retirement years), that difference can result in you having a 20% larger nest egg (and thus retirement income.)

 When Do I Use a Tax-Free Account?

 This is not to say that there are not times to use a tax-free account.
 Retirement contributions during low earning years such as residency, fellowship, military service, and sabbaticals are great times to contribute to tax-free accounts.
 If you cut back on work or go part-time, that may also be a great time to make tax-free contributions or Roth conversions.

 Get Your Tax Break While You Can

 Retirement accounts also provide for easy estate planning.
-Not only can you pass those assets to your heirs immediately outside of probate by designating beneficiaries, but the tax advantages can then be “stretched” for many more decades by the heirs themselves.
+Not only can you pass those assets to your heirs immediately outside of probate by designating beneficiaries, but the tax advantages can then be “stretched” for 10 years by your heirs themselves.
 For many doctors, leaving heirs a tax-deferred account instead of a tax-free account is a savvy tax move because the marginal tax rate for the heirs is lower than for the doctor.